top of page

 How do I ask customers for Google reviews without feeling pushy?

-Ask naturally after a positive interaction for example, include a short note in follow-up emails or texts like, “Your feedback helps local customers find us on Google!”
+Ask naturally after a positive interaction.
+For example, include a short note in follow-up emails or texts like, “Your feedback helps local customers find us on Google!”

 Why doesn’t my business show up when I search for it?

 It may not be verified or fully optimized.
-Check that your Google Business Profile is claimed, verified, and your business name matches your website and other listings.
+Check that your Google Business Profile is claimed, verified, and that your business name matches your website and other listings.

 Why do competitors rank higher than me?